yulonglim/tp/docs/DeveloperGuide.md

 MSS:

 1. User requests to view all the students from the currently selected class.
-2. TeachBook shows a list of all the students from the currently selected class.
+2. TeachBook shows all the students in the class.

    Use case ends.